Sometimes when divorcing people in New Jersey learn how complex the NJ divorce laws are, they give up on trying to understand them.

 • Financial and non-financial contributions

-For marriages under 20 years, alimony usually cannot exceed the length of the marriage, unless there are unusual circumstances.
+For marriages of under 20 years, alimony usually cannot exceed the length of the marriage, unless there are unusual circumstances.

 In the real world, most alimony cases settle.